 During Manship’s long career as an ornamental painter, he also held several public offices; in 1857, at the age of 45, he built his Gothic Revival “cottage villa,” a home in striking contrast to the Greek Revival mansions for which the South was famed.

-The unpretentious but commodious house was built to accommodate Charles and Adaline Daley Manship’s large family of 15 children.
+The unpretentious but spacious house was built to accommodate Charles and Adaline Daley Manship’s large family of fifteen children.
 Ten of those children lived to celebrate their parents’ golden wedding anniversary at the Manship House in 1888.

 The Manship House was built on a four-acre lot in a sparsely settled area of Jackson when it was a city of about 3,000.
 Although the city has grown up around the house, it stands in its original setting of native trees and shrubs, some of which may have been planted by Manship himself.

 One of the few examples of Gothic-Revival residential architecture in Mississippi, the Manship House was inspired by a design in A. J. Downing’s Architecture of Country Houses, a popular 19th-century pattern book in which an almost identical house is pictured.
 Manship adapted the plan to a southern climate by adding floor-to-ceiling windows and a central hall for ventilation.